.410 bore: Origin

-Shotguns in .410 loaded with shot shells are well suited for small game hunting and pest control; including rabbits, squirrels, snakes, rats, and birds.
-A .410 loaded with 1/4 ounce slugs is effective against larger animals such as coyotes and deer.
+A .410 shotgun loaded with shot shells is well suited for small game hunting and pest control.
+Such game or pests include rabbits, squirrels, snakes, rats, and birds.
+Loaded with 1/4 ounce slugs, a .410 is effective against larger animals such as coyotes and deer.

-While a .410 is inferior to the traditional 12-gauge shotshell for defensive use, a number of companies market defensive guns chambered in .410, such as the Mossberg 500 Home Security Model shotgun, the Smith & Wesson Governor revolver, and the Taurus Judge revolver.
+As a defensive weapon the .410 is inferior to the more common 12-gauge shotshell, However, a number of companies market defensive guns chambered in .410, such as the Mossberg 500 Home Security Model shotgun, the Smith & Wesson Governor revolver, and the Taurus Judge revolver.
 Defensive ammunition such as buckshot, slugs and combination loads are common.
 American Derringer and Winchester market ammunition loaded with five 000 buckshot pellets in 3 in shells and three pellets in 2.5 in shells.
 Combination shells such as Winchester Supreme Elite .410 shells are loaded with three 71 grain disks and twelve BB pellets.